Aiting-for-you/gov-procurement-spider/README.md

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 -   **Reporting Issues**: If you find a bug or have a suggestion, please open an issue.
 -   **Adding Parsers**: The most valuable way to contribute is by adding a new parser for a province not yet supported.
-Please follow the `parser_module_specification.md` guide.
 -   **Pull Requests**: Feel free to fork the repo and submit a pull request for any improvements.

 ---